noaione/cmx-ermitteln/README.md

 Powered by [Meilisearch](https://www.meilisearch.com/).

+### Public Version

+https://ermitteln.ihateani.me

+Currently in the process of ingesting old IDs (below `5xxxxx`).

 > [!NOTE]
 > I need help ingesting some missing IDs.
 Please contact **@noaione** on Discord so that I can provide you
 > with the ingestion key for my Meilisearch instance.

-### Public Version

-https://ermitteln.ihateani.me

-Currently in the process of ingesting old IDs (below `5xxxxx`).
+> [!NOTE]
+> Currently redoing the public search index, turns out I'm using the wrong algorithm so the rehash is currently being done.
+> When the rehash is done, the index will be swapped and the web code will be updated.

 ## Requirements
 1. Node 18+